 From within the mParticle UI, connect your new Vidora Event Output to one or more Inputs through which event data is being collected.

 From within the Cortex UI, verify that events are flowing into Cortex as expected via the Check Your Events tool.
-The events that show up in this tool should match those that come from the associated Inputs in mParticle.
+The events that show up in this tool should match those that come from the associated Inputs in mParticle, with the exception of personal data.

 Replay Historical Events from mP > Vidora